 Professional Writing and Technical Communication (PWTC)

-The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical and professional writing and digital communication.
+The Professional Writing and Technical Communication (PWTC) certificate prepares students for careers in technical and professional writing, digital communication, and user experience (UX).
 PWTC students gain project-based experience in editing, grant writing, software documentation, report writing, and web design.
-Each student develops a professional web portfolio for the job search and gains hands-on experience with industry-standard software (e.g., Adobe InDesign and MadCap Flare).
-The program enjoys a well-established network of more than 300 graduates and high placement rate.
+Every student develops a professional web portfolio and gains hands-on experience with industry-standard software (e.g., Adobe InDesign, MadCap Flare).
+The program enjoys a well-established network of more than 300 graduates and high job placement rate.

 The Study and Practice of Writing (SPOW)